stevetice/jungle-rails/README.md

 # Jungle
+Lighthouse Labs - Week 6 Project

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+An inherited (Amazon clone) e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+## Project Goals
+* Become familiar with Ruby and Rails
+* Learn how to navigate an existing code-base.
+* Use existing style and approach to implement new features and fix bugs.

+## Screenshots

 ## Setup